metaborg/documentation/source/install.rst

 Download
 ~~~~~~~~

-To get started with Spoofax, download an Eclipse Mars installation with Spoofax preinstalled for your platform:
+To get started with Spoofax, download an Eclipse Oxygen installation with Spoofax preinstalled for your platform:

 .. include:: /include/block/download-rel-eclipse-jre.rst